 A History of Caring

-By gradually expanding our reach and the coordinated nature of our programs, Hillside has continuously evolved to meet the changing needs of the communities with whom we partner.
+In the 185 years since that transformational act of caring, our work has evolved in scope and complexity.
+Still, Hillside’s core mission of service remains as strong as ever: by gradually expanding our reach and the coordinated nature of our programs, we continue to meet the changing needs of the communities with whom we partner

 HILLSIDE HISTORICAL ARCHIVES The University of Rochester houses the Hillside Children’s Center Papers, with more detailed history of our organization dating back to Hillside’s founding on February 28, 1837.